Rebecca “Becky” Connolly

 In 2004, Becky joined Fairview Capital Partners, where she was an investment partner and a member of the investment committee for the 12 years before founding Tiger Iron.
 At Fairview, Becky was involved in the management of 22 multi-investor and single-investor fund-of-funds and customized separate account programs, representing a mix of institutional investors including state and municipal pension plans, corporate ERISA plans, endowments and foundations.
 Although Fairview’s commitments to managers spanned the private equity spectrum from seed-stage venture capital funds through mid-market buyout funds, Becky was primarily responsible for identifying and selecting opportunities for Fairview’s venture capital portfolios and she served on a number of advisory boards of prominent venture capital firms.

 When Becky is not researching the technology industry and hearing pitches from venture capitalists, she can usually be found doing something related to Track & Field, either coaching young children, watching her children compete, or running, high jumping, hurdling or pole vaulting herself, as she is a national champion and American record holder masters Track & Field athlete.
-If she is not working out or competing, you can find Becky hanging out with her husband of 24 years and her two teenage children, preferably on the shores of Cape Cod.
+If she is not working out or competing, you can find Becky hanging out with her husband of over 25 years and her two children, preferably on the shores of Cape Cod.

 Becky holds a Bachelor of Arts in Economics from the College of the Holy Cross and a Juris Doctor from Boston College Law School.